mist-devel/mist-binaries/cores/zx01/readme.txt

 The ZX81 originally used cassette tapes for mass storage.
 ZX8X supports instant loading of tape images.

-To load a program select a *.p program from the MiST menu using F12.
+To load a program select a .p program (ZX81) or .o (ZX80) from the MiST menu using F12.
 In ZX8X core enter 'load ""' by first pressing the 'j' key and then two times SHIFT-'p'.
 Press return.
 The game should load, some games will start automatically, others require you to enter the "run" command by pressing the 'r' key and return.

+If there's no opened file, the standard ROM load routine is executed, and it can receive tape data from the UART port.
+Reset (ALT-F11 or the Reset OSD option) closes the .o or .p file.

 Limitations